Ryan2065/MSGraphCmdlets/README.md

  the Microsoft Graph API.
 The hope is to have the most popular features of MS Graph here as cmdlets.

+Install the module from the PowerShell gallery with the command:
+`Install-Module MSGraphAPI`

 ### Current Functions
 1. Get-GraphAuthenticationToken
 2. Get-GraphUsers